SeLite/SeLite.github.io/HandlingData.md

   * a plugin/extension for Firefox (possibly a binary XPCOM component), or
   * custom-compiled Firefox with a target data source client and a [Core extension] of Selenium IDE in Javascript

-If the app writes to the external data source (directly or indirectly), then treat it like another app DB.
+If the app writes to the external data source (directly or indirectly), then treat it like another [app DB].
 Have your [script] use (read and update) a writable copy of that external data (transformed to SQLite).
 You'll need script(s) to populate those table(s), so you can change and re-load the copy in future.

 # No column name _toString_ #
 You must not have a DB column with name `toString`.
 That's because Javascript objects representing DB records have method `toString()` for convenience.